presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

    This is a transition week, as we start to move toward writing complete programs in text files and running them from the command prompt, rather than working on several stand-alone problems in a browser.
 Starting with the next problem set, you won't be able to write and run code in the browser.
 This week, to help you see how the two ways of running code are related, you will write the code you have done it for previous problem sets, and then also copy your answers into a code file and make the code file run from the command line.
 Read to the bottom to see the instructions for what to submit via cTools, in addition to saving your code in the usual way in the browser.

-1. Write three function calls to the function ``give_greeting``:

-   * one that will return the string ``Hello, SI106!!!``
-   * one that will return the string ``Hello, world!!!``
-   * and one that will return the string ``Hey, everybody!``

-You may print the return values of those function calls, but you do not have to.

-You can see the function definition in the code below, but that's only so you can understand exactly what the code is doing so you can choose how to call this function.
-Feel free to make comments to help yourself understand, but otherwise DO NOT change the function definition code!
-HINT: calling the function in different ways and printing the results, to see what happens, may be helpful!

-.. activecode:: ps_6_1

-   def give_greeting(greet_word="Hello",name="SI106",num_exclam=3):
-      final_string = greet_word + ", " + name + "!"*num_exclam
-      return final_string

-   #### DO NOT change the function definition above this line (OK to add comments)

-   # Write your three function calls below

-2. Define a function called mult_both whose input is two integers, whose default parameter values are the integers 3 and 4, and whose return value is the two input integers multiplied together.

-.. activecode:: ps_6_2

-   # Write your code here

-   ====

-   import test
-   print "\n---\n\n"
-   print "Testing whether your function works as expected (calling the function mult_both)"
-   try:
-      test.testEqual(mult_both(), 12)
-      test.testEqual(mult_both(5,10), 50)
-   except:
-      print "mult_both not defined or yields an error when invoked"

 3. Use a for loop to print the second element of each tuple in the list ``new_tuple_list``.